top of page

 So....the lobby will be converted, at my expense, into a dressing room with adequate privacy.
 RTH will be in a section of the large parking lot, against a backdrop of lovely trees and facing away from the construction site.

-I don't know if we will ever have the Amphitheater again.
+I don't know if Raq the Harbor will ever be able to return to our traditional venue at the Amphitheater.
 Peninsula Art League's event is annual on the 3rd weekend of July, just like ours is.
 According to minutes from the Board of Commissioners' meetings it appears Peninsula Art League intends to permanently displace us.

 bottom of page